gynt/RuntimePatchingSystem/README.md

 ### Detour code
 Redirects program flow to a Lua function.
 Note that the memory that is overwritten to jump to Lua is executed after the Lua callback function.
 The function that is called receives one parameter which is a table of all 8 x86 registers.
+These registers can be written to, except for ESP.
 This table should always be returned by the Lua function.
 ```
 detourCode(...)
 Parameters: